kfarr/aframe-gltf-helpers/README.md

 [A-Frame](https://aframe.io) glTF Helper Components

-'gltf-part-plus' adds a few features to the original [gltf-part component](https://github.com/supermedium/superframe/tree/master/components/gltf-part) made by [@ngokevin](github.com/ngokevin), namely: draco compression and ability to extract gltf translation to the A-Frame scene graph.
+`gltf-part-plus` component adds a few features to the original [gltf-part component](https://github.com/supermedium/superframe/tree/master/components/gltf-part) made by [@ngokevin](github.com/ngokevin), namely: draco compression and ability to extract gltf translation to the A-Frame scene graph.
+Note: to enable draco decompression, [refer to A-Frame instructions here](https://aframe.io/docs/1.0.0/components/gltf-model.html#geometry-compression-with-draco), also shown in examples 3 and 4 below.

-'model-center' centers the geometry of a mesh loaded from gltf-part-plus with an option to bottom align at ground level, useful for buildings, trees, etc.
+`model-center` component centers the geometry of a mesh loaded from gltf-part-plus with an option to bottom align at ground level, useful for buildings, trees, etc.

 These are part of an experimental glTF workflow for handling assets related to [Streetmix3D](https://github.com/kfarr/streetmix3d).